-As at December 31, 2021, the Company owed \$3,413 (2020 - \$nil) to related parties.
+As at December 31, 2022, the Company owed \$6,879 (2021 - \$3,413) to a director and Senior VP Business Development.
 The amount is included in accounts payable and accrued liabilities.
 The related party amounts owing are non-interest bearing, unsecured, and have no terms of repayment, but is payable on demand.